 When a disaster strikes, it isn’t going to be easy for anyone.
-But the people who were smart enough to prepare and plan ahead of time are going to have a competitive edge.
+But the people who are smart enough to prepare and plan ahead of time will have a competitive edge.

 Give yourself that competitive edge by preparing for a disaster.
 This SHTF plan is for people who have already taken those steps to prepare for a disaster and goes over the first steps to take.

 SHTF planning should include a plan for communicating/meeting with loved ones.